Quickstart guide

 file might look like:

-Conda searches for requested packages in the channel listed at the top of the channels:
+Conda searches for requested packages starting with the first entry in the channels:

-If the requested package is not located in that channel, conda will search for the package in the next entry of the channels:
+file.
+If the requested package is not located in that channel, conda continues searching using the next entry in the channels:

 list.